-We are offering 3,768,116 shares of our common stock.
-The initial public offering price per share is \$12.00.
+We are offering 3,350,000 shares of our common stock.
+It is currently estimated that the initial public offering price per share will be between \$11.00 and \$13.00.
 Prior to this offering, there has been no public market for our common stock.

-Our common stock has been approved for listing on the Nasdaq Global Market under the trading symbol "CGTX"
+We have applied to list our common stock on the Nasdaq Global Market under the trading symbol "CGTX".